Aspen under EU antitrust spotlight over excessive cancer drug prices

 The EU enforcer can fine companies up to 10 percent of their global turnover for breaching the bloc's antitrust rules.
 It handed down multi-million euro penalties to a number of drugmakers in recent years for various offences.

-Aspen, based in the South African city of Durban, has seen a more than nine-fold rise in its share price since 2008 on the back of its overseas expansion as it benefits from the expiry of patents on best-selling drugs.
-(Additional reporting by Tanisha Heiberg in Johannesburg)
+Aspen, based in the South African city of Durban, has expanded overseas to benefit from the expiry of patents on best-selling drugs, fuelling a more than nine-fold increase in its share price since early 2008.